 The individual chemical thresholds presented in the table below are of two types:

 - Thresholds for mercury, total PCBs, and total PAHs are based on San Francisco Bay ambient sediment concentrations determined via the Regional Monitoring Program (RMP), and are recalculated and updated when new data are available.
 Similar calculations are used to update TMDL in-Bay dredged material disposal limits for mercury and total PCBs when new data are available.
-(Details on how these ambient-based thresholds are calculated are provided below.)
+(Details on how these ambient-based thresholds are calculated are provided in the 2016 ambient sediment concentrations memo.)

 - Thresholds for total DDTs, total chlordane, Dieldrin, and dioxins/furans are based on similar values in use in other parts of the country and generally remain the same year-to-year.